thorlrsn/DL-project/README.md

 ## Object Detection

 The model trained and used for object detection was too large to upload to github, but the results can be seen in the .ipynb script in the *Object detection* folder.
-This part was also not used in the final result.
+This part was not used in the final result.

 ## Group members: